1 min read

 Vodafone 4G: Faster wireless data, but not more data

-When Vodafone announced New Zealand’s first 4G network last month, the company didn’t announce larger data caps allowing customers to make full use of faster downloads.
+When Vodafone announced New Zealand’s first 4G mobile network last month, the company didn’t announce larger data caps allowing customers to make full use of faster downloads.

 In the short-term this may not matter.
 In any technology market early adopters often put up with less than ideal conditions – many see this as the price they pay to get access to new technology.